etan18/Obsidian-Notes/Humanities & Social Science/linguistics.md

 - Hawaiian: `(C)V(C)`, every single consonant must be followed by a vowel
 - Georgian: `(C8)V(C5)`, known for very large consonant clusters

+Lexical phonology is a phonological approach that takes into account the hierarchical structure of words and sounds in a language.
+- **Lexical stress**: depending on the word and the context in which its being spoken, syllable stress may be placed at different parts of a word (e.g. project)
+- **Allophones**: multiple pronunciations of the same phoneme, depending on the context in which its spoken (e.g. /t/ in "button" vs. "tip")
+Intonational phonology studies the fundamental frequency (F0) in relation to the intended meaning of the utterance.
+Placing emphasis on different parts change the meaning of the utterance (e.g. "It will be rainy today.").

+Pronunciation dictionaries offer mappings from words to their syllabic and phonetic "spellings", or pronunciations.
 ### grammar
 Grammatically-correct sentences do not need to be meaningful (ex.
 "Green colorless ideas sleep furiously").
 ##### context-free grammars